Amis99/Academy_Blog/replit.md

 ## Overview

 This is a full-stack web application built with React (frontend) and Express.js (backend) that serves as a tutoring marketplace platform called "학원광장" (Academy Square).
-The application allows tutors to create posts advertising their services, with features for user authentication, admin approval, and content filtering.
+The application allows tutors to create posts advertising their services, with features for user authentication, admin approval, content filtering, anonymous commenting, and persistent like system.

 ## User Preferences